Wow your guests with this beautiful salted caramel apple pie. This apple rose pie is an open faced apple pie that’s as delicious as it is pretty!

 OK – the title of this post.
 It’s somewhat wordy, but I couldn’t leave any of the words out without feeling like you wouldn’t know what the recipe is all about!
 I think I’ve captured it nicely 😉 No guesswork here!

 Since it’s Remembrance Day this weekend, and American Thanksgiving around the corner, it seemed fitting to post a classic apple pie today.
-I wish I could take full credit for the rose design, but I 100% borrowed it from another site (linked at bottom of recipe).
+Wishfully, I want to take full credit for the rose design, but I 100% borrowed it from another site (linked at bottom of recipe).
 I couldn’t help but copy it though – look!!!
 So pretty.

 The caramel sauce is so easy – you actually just make it using the drippings leftover from the apple slices soaked in sugar.
 Genius!